You and Your CourseOpportunities

 * Microphones (Wireless microphones in the larger rooms)

 * Cables with adapters to connect laptop computers

 Experienced technicians are available to assist with customized training if required.

 Skype for Business (SfB) is available to all JCU Staff as in internal video call, instant messaging and email solution.
-SfB does not interconnect with traditional videoconference equipped rooms nor with Jabbervideo but inbound calls from SfB are supported into JCU Virtual Meeting Rooms.
+SfB does not interconnect with traditional videoconference equipped rooms however external SfB clients can connect to the JCU Zoom virtual meeting room service.

 JCU videoconference hardware use internationally recognized standards as laid down by ITU, the International Telecommunications Union.
 Hence, we do not use nor support Skype, as this uses proprietary protocols which are incompatible with commercial videoconferencing systems.
 If you opt for Skype, this can be used on a PC/laptop with a decent broadband connection.
 Skype for Business (SfB) is available to all staff at JCU - see Desktop Videoconference Solutions for more information about SfB.